How to Grow Acid Loving Plants

 Acid Loving Plants in Pots

 Acid loving plants can look stunning when grown in pots, especially hydrangea, azaleas and daphne.
-Use Daltons Premium Acid Mix, this will ensure the acidity is suited to the plants needs.
+Use Daltons Premium Acid Mix as this will ensure the acidity is suited to the plants needs.
 Be sure to water it in well.

 Gardening Terms Explained

 Root run Space or area where roots will grow.

 Side dressing Means to apply fertiliser to the soil on or around the sides of the plant.